newaetech/chipwhisperer-target-cw308t/CW312T_ICE40UP/README.md

 ## Available Pins

-To simplify routing so that the board can be produced/ordered on "standard" processes, no vias are used.
+To simplify routing so that the board can be produced/ordered on "standard" processes, no fancy vias are used (vias under the BGA would require microvias or filled vias).
 This results in many connections on the schematic to allow routing of pads out:

 ![](Images/routegangster.png)